krishnagopinath/sturgis/README.md

 * `book-utils.js` - A "junk pile" for book related methods that don't fit in any other file.
 This is where we could interact with services, etc.
 * `test/` - Book related tests.
 Each endpoint in the `book-router` gets its own test file.

-Files, methods that don't belong to any of the modules (`book`, `checkout`, `reports`, etc.) live in the `common/` directory.
-These are methods that are used all over the project, so it doesn't make sense to store them in one of the modules.

 Finally, `src/server.js` runs the express server and `src/router` joins up all the module routers (`book-router`, `checkout-router`, etc.) into one API router, which gets set up in `src/app.js`.
 The `app` file also sets up other global middleware.

 ### Testing

 The project has a lot of tests.
-I may have gone a wee bit overboard but it honestly doesn't take too much time, once the test environment is setup.
+I may have gone a wee bit overboard but it honestly didn't take too much time, once the test environment is setup.
 It expects a test database to be setup and once that is done, we could run `npm test -- --watch` and be on our way to writing tests!

 All common setup and teardown files live in `src/common/test-utils`.
 Some important files: